 When I meet successful people, I ask them what they’re reading.
 These recommended books on personal development and business led to massive momentum toward my goals.

 In 2018, I read voraciously and saw big results.
-Below are some of my favorite books from the year in the categories of personal development, business development, and pure joy!
+Below are some of my favorite books for entrepreneurs from the year in the categories of personal development, business development, and pure joy!
 Check them out.

 Books for Personal Development